 Evergreen Huckleberry

-The native Evergreen Huckleberry produces a much smaller berry than does the blackberry plant.
-Ripening middle to late August.
-Huckleberries are an important food for Black Bears in Oregon.
-Bears eat and depend on all berries for food.
-But especially the Evergreen Huckleberry to put on fat for winter.
+The native Evergreen huckleberry (Vaccinium ovatum), produce a much smaller berry than the Himalayan blackberry plant, ripening in middle-to-late August.
+Huckleberries are an important food for black bears in Oregon.
+Bears eat and depend on all berries for food, but especially the Evergreen huckleberry which helps to put on fat for winter.

-Huckleberries can be eaten fresh, added to pancakes, smoothies, or eaten right off the shrub.
-Traditionally, these smaller fruit were crushed flat and dried for later use.
+Huckleberries can be eaten fresh, added to pancakes, and smoothies, or eaten right off the shrub.
+Traditionally, this smaller fruit was crushed flat and dried for later use.

 Thimbleberries

-Thimbleberries begin to bloom in late April on the Oregon coast.
-Reddish in color and have the shape of an upside-down tiny bowl when still on the shrub.
+Thimbleberries (Rubus parviflorus), begin to bloom in late April on the Oregon coast.
+They are reddish in color and have the shape of an upside-down tiny bowl when still on the shrub.
 Thimbleberry is delicious and one of my favorite berries to eat as a trail snack.

-The Salal, another northwest berry, is ripening fast.
-It is incredibly high in flavonoids.
-The Salal, historically, was used for strengthening capillaries-mucus membrane fragility.
+The Salal (Gaultheria shallon), another northwest berry, is incredibly high in flavonoids.
+Historically, the Salal, was used for strengthening capillaries-mucus membrane fragility.
 If you are susceptible to nose bleeds, eating these robust berries can be helpful.
-A terrific survival food, and when dried.
-The Salal berries can be stored to eat during the winter months.
+A terrific survival food, the berries can be dried and stored to eat during the winter months.

 Berries and Bears

-If you're collecting berries in Grizzly Bear country - Wyoming, Montana, Idaho, Alaska, etc., be aware and be careful!
+If you're collecting berries in Grizzly Bear country - Wyoming, Montana, Idaho, Alaska, etc., be aware and bear-careful!

 Make lots of noise when picking those rich and luscious wild fruit.
-One exceptionally large neighbor, the bear, is putting on fat for his long winter nap, and can be extremely focused and grumpy when eating.
-He may not notice you have sidled up next to him with your berry basket.
+One exceptionally large neighbor, the bear, is putting on fat for his long winter nap and can be extremely focused and grumpy when eating.
+He may not noticed you have sidled up next to him with your berry basket.

-If you happen to run into a Bear while out picking wild edible berries, and he takes your basket from you.
-My advice is to not argue.
+If you happen to run into a bear while out picking wild edible berries, and he or she takes your basket from you-my advice is don't argue!

 In addition, bears don’t appreciate any negative comments regarding their delicate odor.
-I recommend to just tip your hat politely, and slowly, carefully back away from the bear, refrain from any rude gesturing and find another berry patch…far, far, away.
+I recommend tipping your hat politely, and slowly, carefully, backing away from the bear.
+Refrain from any rude gesturing and find another berry patch…far, far, away.

 Berries and the Blackberry Boogie